ThomsVieslet/TfeFinal/README.md

 ## Running experiments
 Each command line of each process in the bench_test_clus.py file run a simulation.

 Ex: ["python", "parser.py", "prob1", "CASH", "ga", "100"]

  In this command line, we have:
+ * python and parser.py to run parser with the CASH, ga and 100 arguments
  *